benjamin-dupuis/DQN-snake/README.md

 ![architecture](assets/architecture_2.PNG)

-For our first try, the chosen hyperparameters were the following :
+For the first try, the chosen hyperparameters were the following :

 - memory_size : 50 000
 - momentum : 0.95